zeke/cog-haiku/README.md

 A project that generates haiku for testing out [Cog](https://github.com/replicate/cog) containers for machine learning.

+This model is using the [pydantic version of Cog](https://github.com/replicate/cog/releases/tag/v0.1.0-alpha).

 ## Predictors

 This repo contains several Cog predictors, each of which is published as a model on Replicate.